OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 ---
 title: Office Scripts samples
-description: Available Office Scripts samples and scenarios. ms.date: 08/25/2022 ms.localizationpriority: medium
+description: Available Office Scripts samples and scenarios. ms.date: 09/08/2023 ms.localizationpriority: medium
 ---

 # Office Scripts samples and scenarios

 This section contains [Office Scripts](../../overview/excel.md) based automation solutions that help end users achieve automation of daily tasks.
 It contains realistic scenarios that users face and provides detailed solutions.

-For each of the projects in [Basics](#basics) and [Beyond the basics](#beyond-the-basics), check out the source code, step-by-step [**YouTube videos**](https://www.youtube.com/playlist?list=PLr3zVPZrMOUMl88fs8uc2GGAePRnNe6m0), and more.
+- [Basics](#basics) showcase common examples that make up larger scripts.
+Most don't need a specific workbook or dataset and can be run in the workbook of your choice.
+- [Beyond the basics](#beyond-the-basics) are samples that are more involved or solve a particular problem.
+Some use Power Automate with an Office Script as a integral part of the flow.

-In [Scenarios](#scenarios), we have included a few larger scenario samples that demonstrate real-world use cases.
+- [Scenarios](#scenarios) are a few larger samples that demonstrate real-world use cases.

-We also welcome [contributions from the community](#community-contributions-and-fun-samples).
-These samples are open source.
+- [Contributions from the community](#community-contributions-and-fun-samples) are samples from members of the Office Scripts community, often light-hearted in nature.

 > [!IMPORTANT]
 > Be sure you meet the prerequisites for Office Scripts before trying the samples.
 The requirements for your Microsoft 365 subscription and account are found under the [Office Scripts for Excel overview "Requirements" section](../../overview/excel.md#requirements).